MRosinskiGit/AzureDevopsApi/README.md

 pytest .\tests_AzApi\
 ```

-or start `tools/run_test.bat` for test report and coverage logs.
+or open terminal in `tools` directory and run `./run_test.bat` for full unit and system test report with coverage logs.

 ## License